-Freshman

-Those who have completed up to and including 30 credit hours.
+Freshman: Those who have completed up to and including 30 credit hours.

-Sophomores

-Those who have completed 31 to 60 credit hours.
+Sophomores: Those who have completed 31 to 60 credit hours.

-Juniors

-Those who have completed 61 or more credit hours.
+Juniors: Those who have completed 61 or more credit hours.

-Seniors

-Those who have reasonable prospects of graduation during the University term then in progress and have received a letter from the Faculty inviting them to enter the senior class.
+Seniors: Those who have 100+ credit hours or who are planning to graduate during the academic year in progress.
+Seniors will receive a letter from the Faculty inviting them to enter the senior class.

-Auditors

-Those who do not wish academic credit.
+Auditors: Those who do not wish academic credit.

-Full-time Students

-Those who are taking 12 or more credit hours.
+Full-time Students: Those who are taking 12 or more credit hours.

-Part-time Students

-Those who are taking from 1 to 11 credit hours.
+Part-time Students: Those who are taking from 1 to 11 credit hours.